ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 *siteaccess* is a siteaccess that you will use (eg. **plain_site_user**) and *port* is the port on which you connect to WebDAV (**80** by default).
 You will be requested to enter the username and password for the connection.
 The connection will appear as a shortcut in My Computer.
+If you cannot open the connection at a later time, try dragging it from My Computer to an Internet Explorer window.

 WebDAV operations are somehow limited in Internet Explorer, in such ways that you will not be able to click on a file to open it, but must instead drag it